Your Own Vessel in Europe

 And regarding the question "Do I need a skipper's license?" refer to this very thorough website:

 These privately-owned vessels are moored at Chaumont, France.
 They are traveling south on the Canal entre Champagne et Bourgogne (canal between Champagne and Burgundy regions) which at this point is the canalized upper Marne river.
-The boats range from an 8-meter sailboat (hidden behind a larger sailboat, both with masts unstepped) to a 38-meter péniche (red, a converted commercial barge) and five Dutch motorboats.
+The boats range from an 8-meter sailboat (moored behind a larger sailboat, both with masts unstepped) to a 38-meter péniche (red, a converted commercial barge) and five Dutch motorboats.